 They're all probably going to get in trouble for it.

-And I believe too, at some level, probably the congressional level, failures there, because if Casio Cortez knew a week before the insurrection that this was this was being planned, uh, did she tell Speaker Pelosi?
+And I believe, too, at some level, probably the congressional level, failures there because if Casio-Cortez knew a week before the insurrection that this was being planned, did she tell Speaker Pelosi?

 Did she tell the sergeant of arms?